We extend greetings to those who are new to the Guild, and gratitude

 contributions by or about eminent actors, directors, producers, playwrights,

-historians, critics, arts journalists, and other cultural leaders.
+historians, literary and drama critics, arts journalists, and other cultural leaders.

 HOW YOU CAN SUPPORT THE GUILD'S EFFORTS

 received and promptly acknowledged.
-If you wish to contribute to our activities,
+If you wish to contribute,

 member or by assisting us with a tax-exempt donation,